OfficeDev/office-js-docs-pr/docs/outlook/outlook-mobile-addins.md

 - When you submit your add-in to the store with [MobileFormFactor](/javascript/api/manifest/mobileformfactor) in the manifest, you'll need to agree to our developer addendum for add-ins on iOS, and you must submit your Apple Developer ID for verification.

-- Finally, your manifest needs to declare `MobileFormFactor`, and have the correct types of [controls](/javascript/api/manifest/control) and [icon sizes](/javascript/api/manifest/icon) included.
+- Finally, your manifest needs to declare `MobileFormFactor`, and include the correct types of [controls](/javascript/api/manifest/control) and [icon sizes](/javascript/api/manifest/icon).
 To learn more, see [Add support for add-in commands in Outlook on mobile devices](add-mobile-support.md).

 ## What makes a good scenario for Outlook mobile add-ins?